sarchlab/mgpusim/doc/prepare_benchmarks.md

 ## Initialize GPU Memory

-Before we run the GPU kernel, we need to send data to the GPU side.
+Before we run the GPU kernel, we need to send data to the GPU.
 Now, you will need to interact with the GPU driver in the `initMem` function.
+Connecting the code snippets in this section is the whole `initMem` function implementation.

 ```go
 func (b *Benchmark) initMem() {